SteerClearWM/Steer-Clear-Backend/README.md

     #Windows - do this is cmd not powershell. you might need to use setx instead
     > set STEERCLEAR_SETTINGS=settings\windows_settings.py

-Startup mysql database and create 2 new databases. one for running the project and one for running tests.

-In *steerclear/settings/default_settings.py replace the following with your mysql user username, password, and database names

-    SQLALCHEMY_DATABASE_URI = 'mysql+mysqldb://username:password@localhost/db_name'
-    TEST_SQLALCHEMY_DATABASE_URI = 'mysql+mysqldb://username:password@localhost/test_db_name'

 Create Database (NOTE: this will delete old database at the moment)